We take a universal approach to sustainability, considering the physical environment we operate in, as well as our people, practices and research.

 - the vital role universities can play in achieving a sustainable future through teaching, research, and operations.

 Swinburne Net Zero 2025 Pathway

 In line with our sustainability development goals, Swinburne has recently made a commitment to be carbon neutral by 2025.
 The pledge — championed by our newly appointed Vice-Chancellor Professor Pascale Quester — has already stemmed a number of initiatives to materially reduce emissions across our campuses.
 To ensure we meet our target, a cross-functional team has been established to investigate, develop and prioritise further initiatives to decarbonise our operations.
 Opportunities to leverage sustainability-focused research, partnerships and curriculums are also being explored.
-Watch this space for further announcements on our Net Zero 2025 Pathway.
+Learn more about our Net Zero 2025 Pathway.

 Responsible Investment Charter

 Swinburne’s Responsible Investment Charter guides our future investment decisions.

 The Charter commits us to take account of environmental and social impacts in the investment choices that we make.